-Help your child practice at home (with music and dance shoes) in the days and weeks leading up to the feis.
+Ensure that your dancer practices at home (with music and dance shoes) in the days and weeks leading up to a feis.

 Competing in a feis is a learning experience.
 For many dancers, it takes a few competitions before they feel comfortable.

-A feis is an excellent chance for a dancer to perform in front of an audience and get feedback on how to improve by Irish dance judges from around the country/world.
+A feis is an excellent chance for a dancer to perform in front of an audience and get feedback from judges on how to improve.
+Irish dance judges travel around the world to be at feisanna!

 Be comfortable and confident in your steps.
-It is not the steps that help you win, but the way that the steps are executed that really get you the points.
+It is not the steps that help you win, but the way in which they are executed that really get you the points.

 Click here for a full overview of feis levels and MT School requirements per level.